Dallas Market Center: History

-Dallas Market Center was founded in 1957 by real estate developer Trammell Crow.
+In 1957, real estate developer Trammell Crow founded Dallas Market Center.

 The first trade event at Dallas Market Center was held in July 1957 and was attended by 1,850 visitors.
-Today, the largest markets attract more than 50,000 attendees from all 50 states and 84 countries.
+By the 2020s, the largest events were attracting more than 50,000 attendees from 50 states and 85 countries.

-The Trade Mart was the destination of United States President John F. Kennedy's motorcade on November 22, 1963, when he was assassinated in Dealey Plaza.
-He was scheduled to give a speech to 2,600 people at a sold-out luncheon in the Grand Courtyard.
-Notable guests awaiting Kennedy's arrival included Market Center partners Trammell Crow and John Stemmons; J. Erik Jonsson, one of the owners of Texas Instruments; and Dallas Mayor Earle Cabell.
-As the event fell on a Friday, special dispensation had been arranged to allow the Catholics in attendance to eat meat (the planned main course was steak) at the luncheon.
+On November 22, 1963, the Trade Mart was the destination of U.S. President John F. Kennedy's motorcade when he was assassinated in Dealey Plaza.
+He had been scheduled to give a speech to 2,600 people at a sold-out luncheon in the Grand Courtyard.
+Notable guests awaiting Kennedy's arrival included: Market Center partners Trammell Crow and John Stemmons; J. Erik Jonsson, one of the owners of Texas Instruments; and Dallas Mayor Earle Cabell.
+Since the event fell on a Friday, special dispensation had been arranged to allow the Catholics in attendance to eat meat (the planned main course was steak) at the luncheon.

-On October 12, 1964, English sculptor Elisabeth Frink created the bronze sculpture The Eagle which sits outside the main entrance today.
-It features a William Blake quote and a plaque which reads, "Placed in memorial by the friends of United States President John Fitzgerald Kennedy who awaited his arrival at the Dallas Trade Mart on November 22, 1963 when he was assassinated in Dealey Plaza."
+On October 12, 1964, English sculptor Elisabeth Frink created the bronze sculpture The Eagle, on display outside the main entrance today.
+It features a William Blake quote and a plaque which reads:

+Placed in memorial by the friends of United States President John Fitzgerald Kennedy who awaited his arrival at the Dallas Trade Mart on November 22, 1963 when he was assassinated in Dealey Plaza.

-By the late 1980s, Dallas Market Center comprised six buildings with 6.9 e6sqft of space housing 3,200 tenants employing 60,000.
+By the late 1980s, Dallas Market Center had expanded to six buildings offering 6.9 e6sqft of space, housing 3,200 tenants with 60,000 employed workers.

 Trade events and markets

-Dallas Market Center hosts dozens of trade events throughout the year, including nine major markets attracting some 200,000 retail buyers.
+Dallas Market Center hosts dozens of trade events throughout the year, including 50 markets attracting some 200,000 retail buyers.

-The Accessories Resource Team (ART), the trade association for home decorative accessories, partners with Dallas Market Center to sponsor the ARTS Awards gala held each January which recognizes excellence and achievement in retailing, manufacturing, design, and representation.
+The Accessories Resource Team (ART), the trade association for home decorative accessories, partners with Dallas Market Center to sponsor the annual ARTS Awards gala, which recognizes excellence and achievement in retailing, manufacturing, design, and representation.

-The Toy Industry Association holds its Fall Toy Preview at Dallas Market Center each fall.
-This show for mass market retailers is the toy industry's most important preview of products under development for the following year.
+In the 2010s, the Toy Industry Association held its Fall Toy Previews at Dallas Market Center.
+This show for mass market retailers was the industry's most important preview of toy products under development for the following year.

 In popular media

-Portions of the 1976 film Logan's Run were filmed in the Apparel Mart and World Trade Center buildings.
-Portions of the 1984 slasher movie The Initiation were filmed in the World Trade Center building.
+Portions of the blockbuster science fiction film Logan's Run (1976) were filmed in the Apparel Mart and World Trade Center buildings.

+Portions of the cult classic slasher film The Initiation (1984) were filmed in the World Trade Center building.